Dean Barrow: Personal life

-His second son Anwar runs a small-scale lending institution.
-His daughter Deanne practises law out of her mother's (Barrow's first wife Lois Young) firm.
+With his first wife, Lois Young SC, their son Anwar runs a small-scale lending institution.
+Their daughter Deanne is a chemical engineer and an attorney.
+She practiced law out of her mother's (Lois Young) firm and is now an international patent attorney.

 Barrow was married a second time 7 February 2009 in Savannah, Georgia to his long-time girlfriend Kim Simplis.
 They have one daughter, Salima.

 Education

 Barrow attended St. Michael's College in Belize and the University of the West Indies at Cave Hill in Barbados (LL.B.
 1973); Norman Manley Law School, Mona, Kingston, Jamaica (Certificate of Legal Education, 1975); University of Miami School of Law (LL.M., 1981); University of Miami (M.A.
 International Relations).